 Tracking RevPAR is part of Pandox's business monitoring process.
 In the Property Management business segment RevPAR is tracked on an ongoing basis.
-In the

-Operator Activities segment it is tracked daily by the hotels and the Pandox Revenue Management Centre in Brussels.
+In the daily by the hotels and the Pandox Revenue Management Centre in Brussels.
 The capacity and performance of the individual operator makes a big difference.
 Based on systematic business analysis, Pandox discusses various possibilities to support the operator in developing and refining the hotel product, thereby increasing profitability for the operator and rental income for Pandox.